UCLA-BD2K/heartCases/README.md

 Uses the [2017 SPECIALIST Lexicon](https://lexsrv3.nlm.nih.gov/Specialist/Summary/lexicon.html).
 See SPECIALIST.txt for terms and conditions regarding the use of the SPECIALIST NLP tools (don't worry, they're short).

 The three data sets listed above are downloaded if not present locally.
-All together, these sets require ~1.8 Gb of disk space, most of which is for SPECIALIST.

 ### Usage
 Run as: